Koredotcom/web-kore-sdk/README.md

 # Prerequsites
     - SDK app credentials (Create your SDk App in Bot Admin console to aquire the client id and client Secret Key.
     - JWT assertion generation methodology. ex: service which will be used in the assertion function injected as part of sdk initialization.
-    - Dependencies JQuery, Jquery-ui, jquery template.
+    - Dependencies JQuery, Jquery-ui, jquery template, moment js.
 Please include all these dependencies before including chatWindow.js

 # Integration of Kore chat UI into your App